-- the internal development of alternative solutions by a significant number of companies, including other gaming companies; - lower prices or free solutions offered by our competitors, some of whom may offer more favorable payment terms to publishers; - mergers, acquisitions and other strategic relationships amongst our competitors which may allow them to provide more comprehensive offerings or achieve greater economies of scale than us, and may introduce new competitors in our markets; - intense competition within the gaming market which may impact our company and a significant number of our customers, who also operate in the gaming market; - the introduction of alternative solutions by larger, more experienced companies that offer 2D and 3D design solutions in the industries in which we may expand into; and - rapid technological change, such as the rise of AI and machine learning, evolving industry standards, changing regulations, as well as changing customer needs, requirements and preferences.
+- the internal development of alternative solutions by a significant number of companies, including other gaming companies; - lower prices or free solutions offered by our competitors, some of whom may offer more favorable payment terms to publishers; - mergers, acquisitions and other strategic relationships amongst our competitors which may allow them to provide more comprehensive offerings or achieve greater economies of scale than us, and may introduce new competitors in our markets; - intense competition within the gaming market which may impact our company and a significant number of our customers, who also operate in the gaming market; - the introduction of alternative solutions by larger, more experienced companies that offer 2D and 3D design solutions in the industries in which we may expand into; and - rapid technological change, such as the rise of AI and machine learning, increasing use of data and trained models, evolving industry standards, changing regulations, as well as changing customer needs, requirements and preferences.

 Our competitors may have greater name recognition, longer operating histories, more established customer relationships, larger marketing budgets and greater financial and operational resources than we do.
 We cannot assure you that we will not be forced to engage in price-cutting or revenue limiting initiatives, change payment terms or increase our advertising and other expenses to attract and retain customers in response to competitive pressures.
-For example, in the third quarter of 2023 we announced changes to our pricing model for our Create Solutions, which will become effective for users of the next major release of the software expected to be available in 2024.
-We experienced a high volume of negative customer feedback including a boycott and a slowdown of signing new contracts and renewals as a result of these changes.
-If we fail to recover or reengage our customers, or fail to attract new customers, as a result of this announcement, our business could be harmed.